Bubazi Health Center Water Project 2: Gatugunguru Source – Rwanda

 The Bubazi Cell is located in the Western Province of Rwanda where the weather is mild, the terrain is mountainous and lush.
 It rains often with the rivers and streams flowing strong, yet very brown.
 The majority of the people still fetch their water from the rivers and streams.

-The people are hard workers.
+People are hard workers.
 They love to cultivate!
 Every day, without fail you will see women (and in the more remote villages, men and children) cultivating and planting from early morning until early afternoon.
-There is an abundance of vegetables, fruits and grains grown in the area (eggplant, cabbage, tomatoes, green beans, onions, garlic, avocado, bananas, pineapple, papaya, mango, corn, rice, soy and beans).
+There is an abundance of vegetables, fruits, and grains grown in the area (eggplant, cabbage, tomatoes, green beans, onions, garlic, avocado, bananas, pineapple, papaya, mango, corn, rice, soy, and beans).
 This is due to the abundant rain and people who love to cultivate.

 The Gatunguguru Water Distribution System originates from an underground source of water located at Gatunguguru Springs in Muvungu Village, Gitega Cell.
 This distribution system, when in good working order will provide clear water, suitable for drinking to a minimum of 3,436 people in 7 villages as well as providing an abundance of quality water to Bubazi Primary School and Bubazi Secondary School.